Ekawee/fulfilment/README.md

 Usage
 -------------
 #### Install
-There are 2 container to run up.
+There are 2 containers to run up.
 One for warehouse service and another one for database.
 ```
 $ docker-compose up warehouse
 ```